ShellRechargeSolutionsEU/ocpp/README.md

 It may be split off to bitrot in its own little project on the next major version.

+### Changes compared to version 4.x

+This library had been stable for a few years between 2014 and 2017, with 4.x.x version numbers, supporting OCPP-S 1.2 and 1.5, and OCPP-J 1.5, but not 1.6.
+Now that 1.6 support has been added, many wildly incompatible changes to the library interface were made while we were at it.
+The most important ones to be aware of when porting older code:

+ - The `CentralSystem` and `ChargePoint` traits were renamed to `SyncCentralSystem` and `SyncChargPoint`.
+The names `CentralSystem` and `ChargePoint` are now used for asynchronous versions of these traits that return `Future`s.
+ - In the high-level JSON API, request-response-handling has become more type-safe.
+Your request handler is no longer just a function from requests to responses, but now a `RequestHandler` which will also verify that you produce the right response type for the given request.
+ - The library now uses [enum-utils](https://github.com/NewMotion/enum-utils)
+   instead of Scala's `Enumeration`s
+ - The library now uses Java 8's `java.time` for date and time handling instead of `com.thenewmotion.time`.
+ - `JsonDeserializable` was renamed to `JsonOperation` and now handles not only deserialization but also serialization of OCPP messages for OCPP-J.
+ - `OcppJsonClient` now takes a version parameter

+## TODO

+ - Building for Scala 2.12.
+May require dropping the SOAP and/or switching JSON libraries.

 ## Acknowledgements

 Most of the example messages in the ocpp-json unit tests were taken from